awused/wallpapers/README.md

 One of the biggest annoyances is dealing with different aspect ratios between your monitors, making some images look bad on some monitors, or images that just don't work well as wallpapers because they're too wide or too tall.
 Using different settings it's possible to crop, letterbox, or offset your wallpapers differently for all of your different aspect ratios.

 Settings are all set per aspect ratio.
 So all 16:9 monitors, regardless of their actual resolution, will use the same settings for the same wallpapers.
-The configuration format is also explained, with examples, in wallpapers.toml.
+The configuration format is also explained, with examples, in .properties.toml, which you can place in the root of your OriginalsDirectory.

 ## Cropping/Letterboxing